ubc-library-rc/future-water-project/documentation/scripts.md

 Update the path in the volume argument in the command on step 3, accordingly.

-For example, for the previous output, the command `-v <your path>:/tmp/src/resources` should be updated to:
+For example, for the previous output, the command `-v !!your path!!:/tmp/src/resources` should be updated to:

 ```shell
 -v /home/msarthur/Workspace/future-waters-project/resources:/tmp/src/resources